hrithvik123/hrithvik123/README.md

-- 👋 Hi, I’m @hrithvik123, a computer science at the University of Calgary.
+- 👋 Hi, I’m @hrithvik123, a computer science major at the University of Calgary.
 - 👀 I’m interested in Networking, Cloud and everything related to the web.
 - 🌱 I’m currently learning web development using Django framework in python.
 - 📫 You can reach me at gadhiyahrithvik@gmail.com